apribadi/pop/README.md

-# `pop`

-...
-WRITEME ...

-Plain Old Pointers
+# Plain Old Pointer

-Pointers with nothing extra:
+A pointer type with nothing extra.

-- No pointee type information.
+- No pointee type.
-- No mutability type information.
+- No mutability information.
-- No type co- or contravariance.
+- No co- or contravariance.
 - No excluded auto traits.
 - No niches.
 - No undefined behavior when computing a derived pointer.
 - No pointer metadata.

+# Examples

+TODO

 # Rationale

-## Lack of Type Information

-## Wrapping Arithmetic
+TODO